noatgnu/sequaljs/README.md

-# SequalJS
+# sequaljs/dist/sequence

-SequalJS is a JavaScript/TypeScript library for parsing and manipulating ProForma peptide sequence notation.
+sequaljs/dist/sequence is a JavaScript/TypeScript library for parsing and manipulating ProForma peptide sequence notation.
 It allows handling protein and peptide sequences with modifications, useful for proteomics research, mass spectrometry data analysis, and bioinformatics applications.

 ## Features